Rudradip04/bca_major_project/README.md

 > **IMPORTANT:**
 > The trained `model.h5` file is over 100 MB and **cannot be uploaded to GitHub** due to the 25 MB file size limit.
-> Please contact the project owner if you wish to get the model file for testing or demo purposes.
+> Please contact the project leader if you wish to get the model file for testing or demo purposes.

-📧 Email: *suradip123@example.com*
+📧 Email: *rudradipbku@gmail.com*
-📁 Or download from Google Drive (link provided on request)

 ---